nidhyak/tools_lab_2/09_email_security/homework/README.rst

    ...
    @       IN      TXT     "v=spf1 ip4:10.0.2.7 -all"

-The zone file is formatted in theh following manner:
+The zone file is formatted in the following manner:

    :name: ``@`` is a shortcut for the value of ``$ORIGIN`` (i.e. ``example.com.``).